#

 }'

-- An RPC is used for setting default device logging to 'false', logs will be written only for devices that are named in the leaf-list 'enabled-devices'.
-If the leaf-list 'enabled-devices' doesn't contain a node ID, then logging in the corresponding logging broker is effectively turned off.
+This RPC is used to set the default device logging to false.
+Logs are written only for devices named in the enabled-devices leaf-list.
+If enabled-devices does not contain a node ID, logging in the corresponding broker is effectively turned off.

-- The input contains only the name of the the logging broker, 'broker-identifier'.
+RPC input contains only the name of the logging broker (broker-identifier).

-Example: - Disable default device logging in 'netconf_messages' logging broker
+Example - Disable default device logging in the netconf\_messages logging broker:

 curl --location --request POST 'http://localhost:8181/rests/operations/logging:disable-default-device-logging' \